Clever/ARCHIVED-mongoose-repl/README.md

     No models loaded
     >

-Now we have access to the Mongoose connection object:
+Now you have access to the Mongoose connection object:

     > conn.host
     'localhost'